-Questions on eye and vision history

-1. Have you any history of visual

-difficulties/problems with sight/visual

-impairment?

-2. When did you last have a sight test by an
+Questions on eye and vision history Have you any history of visual difficulties/problems with sight/visual impairment?
+2. When did you last have a sight test by an optometrist ("optician")?

-optometrist ("optician")?

 3. Were any prescriptions made?
-Yes/No

-If Vac , were you advised to wear prescription

-If Yes , were you advised to wear prescription glasses/contact lenses for distance (e.g. for

-watching television or for driving) or near (e.g.
+Yes/No If Yes, were you advised to wear prescription glasses/contact lenses for distance (e.g. for watching television or for driving) or near (e.g. reading) or both?
+If yes do you wear the prescribed glasses/contact lenses?
+Yes/No. If No, why not?
+4. If yes do you have the prescribed glasses/contact lenses with you today?
+Yes/No If No , why not?

-reading) or both ?

-If yes do you wear the prescribed glasses/

-contact lenses?
-Yes/No.

-If No , why not?

-4. If yes do you have the prescribed

-glasses/contact lenses with you today?
-Yes/No

-If No , why not?

 5. Have you ever used coloured overlays/tinted

 glasses (Yes/No)?

 If Yes,

 a) Who advised and provided them?

 b) Why were they recommended?

 c) Did they help?
 If Yes in what way?

 d) Do they still use them? if not why?

 Questions on reading/near work activity

 6. Approximately how many hours per

 working/study day do you spend at a screen

 (phone, tablet, computer) etc?

 7. Approximately how many additional hours

 per working/study day do you spend reading

-books, newspapers, comics, or other paper-
+books, newspapers, comics, or other

-based texts?
+paper-based texts?

 8. Has your screen/reading/near work time

 increased recently?
 If so by how much?

-Visual Difficulties Questionnaire (post 16 years?
-Never Rarely Some- times Often Always 1.
+Visual Difficulties Questionnaire (post 16 Never Rarely Some-t Often Always years? imes 1.
 Do you get headaches when you read?
 2. Does reading make your eyes feel sore, gritty, or watery?
 3. Does reading make you feel tired or sleepy?
-4. Do you become restless or fidgety or distracted when reading?
+Do you become restless or fidgety or distracted when reading?
 5. Do you become less comfortable the longer you read?
 6. When do you prefer dim light to brighter light for reading?
 7. Does reading from white paper seem too bright or glaring?
 8. Do parts of the white page between the words form patterns when you read?
-9. Does the print or background shimmer or appear coloured as you read?
+Does the print or background shimmer or appear coloured as you read?
 10. Does print appear to jitter or move on the page as you read?
 11. Do you screw your eyes up when you read?
 12. Do you rub your eyes to relieve the strain when you are reading?
 13. Do you move your eyes around or blink to keep text clear when you are reading?
 14. Do you use a marker or your finger to stop you losing your place when you read?
 15. Do you cover or close one eye when reading?
 16. Do you lose your place when reading?

-17, Do you re-read or skip words or lines when reading?
-18. Does text appear blurred or go in and out of focus when you read?
-19. Do objects in the distance appear more blurred after you have been reading?
-20. Do the words, page or book appear double when you are reading?
-N.B .
-Response categories for this protocol: Alw week, but not necessarily every day.
-Sometimes a month.
+17, Do you re-read or skip words or lines when

+reading?

+18. Does text appear blurred or go in and out

+of focus when you read?

+19. Do objects in the distance appear more

+blurred after you have been reading?

+20. Do the words, page or book appear double

+when you are reading?

+N.B.
+Response categories for this protocol: Alw ays = ev ery day.
+C Often = s several t imes a

+week, but not necessarily every day.
+Sometimes = 2-3 times a month.
+Rarely = only once

+a month. • •